AscendingPassage.com HOME PAGE.

 ground was full of souvenirs of the great primitive civilisations.
 For

-the guardianship of its white mosque, was once one of the centres of
+the guardianship of its white mosque, was once one of the centers of

 the life of the world.